County, cities provide wealth of hurricane information

 Santa Fe

-• Residents may sign up to receive notifications to their cellphone or landline by calling city hall, 409-925-6412, and asking to be put on the Blackboard Connect list.
+• Residents may sign up to receive phone notifications via Blackboard Connect by visiting www.cityofsantafetx.bbcportal.com or by calling 409-925-6412.
 The city uses the notification system to update people about road closures, community events and storm and weather updates.

 Texas City

-• People can sign up to receive emergency notifications through the city’s website, www.texas-city-tx.org.
-Residents also can call 409-948-3111 and ask to be added to the list.
+• Residents can sign up to receive emergency notifications through the city’s website, www.texas-city-tx.org or by calling 409-948-3111.

-• Buses transporting people between the county and the shelter do pick ups in Texas City.
+• Buses transporting people between the county and the shelter do pickups in Texas City.
 Residents can call 409-948-3111 to learn where the buses will arrive.

 Unincorporated Galveston County

 • For information on hurricane preparedness in all unincorporated areas in the county, contact Galveston County Emergency Management at www.gcoem.org or by calling 281-309-5002 or reach the 24/7 hotline at 888-384-2000.
-Find them on Facebook and Twitter for emergency updates.
+Find the department on Facebook and Twitter for emergency updates.

-• Visit gcoem.org to sign up for transportation in the event of a hurricane if you are without a vehicle or have medical considerations.
+• Visit www.gcoem.org to sign up for transportation in the event of a hurricane if you are without a vehicle or have medical considerations.
 If you know of neighbors or friends who may need transportation, encourage them to sign up.
 You are not required to take the assistance, but it will ensure you will get help if needed.

-• Sign up for the county Blackboard Connect system, which will provide alerts in case of a hurricane by home phone, cellphone, text and email.
-The tool is the best way to hear about community events and get emergency alerts.
+• Sign up for the county Blackboard Connect system, which will provide alerts in case of a hurricane by phone, text and email.
+The tool is the best way to get emergency alerts.

 • Residents in San Leon and Bacliff can contact their water department to sign up for the notification systems for interrupted service in a hurricane and other water notices.

 • County emergency management officials say communities in low-lying areas of the county should be especially aware of the need to evacuate.
 Those areas often hardest hit by a hurricane include Bayou Vista, Bolivar and San Leon.
-Many people in those areas stayed during Hurricane Ike even after the Bolivar Ferry stopped running and water service was halted.
+Many people in those areas stayed during Hurricane Ike in 2008 even after the Bolivar Ferry stopped running and water service was halted.
 More than 120 had to be evacuated in Bolivar.
 Emergency management officials said residents should take notice of those major closures as a sign it is necessary to leave when a hurricane may be on its way.

 (0) comments